 Co-create a covenant with your youth group so people understand and can practice how they aspire to be together.
-Ask your religious educator or minister for your congregation’s behavioral guidelines and code of ethics to ensure all participants follow rules and understand consequences.
-(As examples, the UUA uses these behavioral guidelines (PDF) and code of ethics (PDF) for their events.)
+In addition, ask your religious educator or minister for your congregation’s behavioral guidelines and code of ethics to ensure all participants follow rules and understand consequences.
+(As examples, the UUA uses these participant expectations, adult code of conduct (PDF), and leader code of ethics for their events.)

 Originally presented March 10, 2020

 When we know better, we do better.
 This presentation came out of the two year process to create UUA wide safety guidelines for all UUA events.